isomerpages/sportsg-safesport/_resources/Respondent's Guide to Hearings.md

 </li>
 </ul>
 <p></p>
-<p>The Commission may also lodge an appeal against the Decision of the Disciplinary
+<p>The Commission may also lodge an appeal against the Decision of the independent
-Committee.</p>
+Disciplinary Committee.</p>
 <p></p>
 <p>For more information on appeals, please see Section 9 of the Handbook.</p>
 <p></p>